cfsworkload/mobileTelco/README.md

 4. In the Containers tile, information about your IP addresses is listed.
 5. Check that the **Public IPs Requested** field has at least one available IP address.

-If you have an IP address available, you're ready to start building your Wish List app.
+If you have an IP address available, you can request a new IP or use an existing available IP to start building your Telecommunications app.
 If all of your IP addresses have been used, you will need to release one.
-In order to release a public IP, install the CF IC plugin, which can be found at the website below.
+In either case, to manage your public IP addresses, install the CF IC plugin, which can be found at the website below.

 https://www.ng.bluemix.net/docs/containers/container_cli_ov.html#container_cli_cfic_installs